Subscribe to our monthly newsletter HERE.

 1. Analyze their content and audience

 Consider their audience size and their levels of engagement.
 Do they have a decent following?
-Is their follower demographic similar to your brand's target audience?
+Is their follower demographics similar to your brand’s target audience?
 The beauty of influencer marketing is there are multiple influencers for each market type.
 With a little bit of research, you can find one that will hit the audience your brand is trying to target right on the nose.

 What do their previous brand did they represent?
 How will did they portray the products?
 If an influencer has back to back or constant ad content, yours could easily get lost in their stream.
 Influencers who have a holistic balance of sponsored and non-sponsored posts will typically have good experience with business partnerships and will also give you the most bang for your buck as their following will have a higher chance of seeing your campaign on their stream.

 2. Have a written contract